-A Regulated Phase II MS4 is any MS4 not already covered by the Phase I Program as a medium or large MS4.
-The MS4s is automatically designated if any parts or the entire MS4 is located in an urbanized area boundaries as defined by the U.S. Bureau of the Census (based on the latest decennial census).
+A Phase II MS4 is any MS4 not already covered by the Phase I Program as a medium or large MS4.
+Phase II MS4s are automatically designated if any parts or the entire MS4 is located in an urbanized area as defined by the U.S. Bureau of the Census (based on the latest decennial census).
 An urbanized area (UA) is a central place (or places) and the adjacent densely surrounding territory that together has a minimum residential population of 50,000 and a minimum average density of 1,000 people/square mile.

 Operators of a regulated MS4 are required to:

 Reduce the discharge of pollutants to the "maximum extent practicable" (MEP)

 Satisfy the water quality requirement of the Clean Water Act

 The Phase II MS4 GP requires regulated MS4 operators to develop, implement and enforce a Stormwater Management Program (SWMP) that includes the six minimum control measures:

 Post-Construction Stormwater Management in New Development and Redevelopment